-8. Summary and evaluation of video and audio features
+VIII.
+Summary and Evaluation of Video and Audio Features

 In this section we will summarize the video and audio features that we have surveyed in previous sections.
 We do not intend to exhaustively list all the features that we have mentioned.
 Instead, we will only select a subset of these features that we believe are effective, fairly robust, and useful in key applications.
 We will evaluate these features in the following aspects: efficiency, effectiveness, and limitations.
 Efficiency refers to the computational requirement, e.g., the number of frames that the feature extraction process can be done per second.
 Effectiveness refers to the usefulness of the feature in practical applications.
-Limitation refers to the constraints in practical implementations, such as the block resolution limit imposed by MPEG compression.
-Note that it is impossible for us to implement and test all these features, our colleagues' experience, reviews, and discussion.
+Limitation refers to the constraints caused by practical implementations, such as the block resolution limit imposed by MPEG compression.
+Note that it is impossible for us to implement and test all these features.
+Therefore, the evaluation is based on our own experience with some of these features, our colleagues'

+experience, reviews, and discussion.
 Although often qualitative in nature, the evaluation aims at presenting a compact summary of important techniques in this research field.

 The features will be grouped in spatial visual, motion, coding, and audio features.
-We will also discuss the possibilities of extracting some of the MPEG-7 visual and audio descriptors from MPEG-1/2 compressed video and audio streams.
+We will also briefly review the visual descriptors, audio descriptors, and multimedia description schemes in the current MPEG-7 standardization process, and discuss the possibility of extracting some of theses descriptors from MPEG-1/2 compressed video and audio streams.